Walkervale, Queensland: Education

 Walkervale State School is a government primary (Early Childhood-6) school for boys and girls at 46a Hurst Street (24.8851°S 152.3596°E).
 In 2017, the school had an enrolment of 437 students with 37 teachers (32 full-time equivalent) and 24 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

-There are no secondary schools in Walkervale; the nearest secondary schools are in neighbouring Bundaberg South and Kepnock.
+There are no secondary schools in Walkervale; the nearest government secondary schools are Bundaberg State High School in neighbouring Bundaberg South to the north and Kepnock State High school in neighbouring Kepnock to the east.

+Amenities

+Bundaberg Presbyterian Church is at 32 Alice Street (24.882769°S 152.3591°E).